 Balances in the Budget Stabilization Reserve Fund, the successor to the Tax Stabilization Reserve Fund, may be used to alleviate emergencies threatening the health, safety or welfare of the Commonwealth's citizens or to offset unanticipated revenue shortfalls due to economic downturns.
 Income to the fund is provided by the transfer of a legislatively determined portion of the General Fund budgetary basis unappropriated surplus at the close of a fiscal year, by investment income to the fund, and by specific appropriation from other available funds by the General Assembly.
 The Budget Stabilization Reserve Fund is intended to accumulate a balance equal to 6 percent of General Fund revenues.
 Beginning with fiscal year 2003, 25 percent of any fiscal year-end surplus is to be deposited into the Budget Stabilization Reserve Fund.
 When the Budget Stabilization Reserve Fund balance reaches or exceeds a level equal to 6 percent of General Fund revenues, the proportion of the General Fund's fiscal year-end balance to be transferred to the Budget Stabilization Reserve Fund is to be lowered from 25 percent to 10 percent.
 The General Assembly may appropriate additional amounts to this fund at any time.
-At the end of the 2005 fiscal year, the Commonwealth's unappropriated surplus balance was \$429.2 million and a one-time reduction in the transfer rate from 25 percent to 15 percent resulted in a statutorily required transfer of nearly \$64.4 million to the Budget Stabilization Reserve Fund.
-For fiscal year 2006, \$171.4 million has been transferred to the Fund, which represents the required statutory transfer of 25 percent of the \$685.4 million unappropriated surplus balance.
-At present, the Commonwealth maintains a balance of approximately \$531.8 million in the Budget Stabilization Reserve Fund.
-Further, as of April 2007, the Commonwealth maintains balances in various funds and accounts, including the Budget Stabilization Reserve Fund, totaling approximately 6.0 percent of the Commonwealth's annual operating costs.
+For fiscal year 2006, \$171.4 million was transferred to the Fund, which represented the required statutory transfer of 25 percent of the \$685.4 million unappropriated surplus balance.
+At the end of the 2007 fiscal year, the Commonwealth's unappropriated surplus balance was \$707.8 million which resulted in a statutorily required transfer of \$176.9 million to the Budget Stabilization Reserve Fund.
+At present, the Commonwealth maintains a balance of approximately \$720.5 million in the Budget Stabilization Reserve Fund.
+Further, as of October 2007, the Commonwealth maintains balances in various funds and accounts, including the Budget Stabilization Reserve Fund, totaling approximately 6.8 percent of the Commonwealth's annual operating costs.
 See data contained in Table 8 for additional information.
 These additional funds may become available through either executive or legislative action to address unforeseen budgetary stresses that could occur.
 Balances in the Budget Stabilization Reserve Fund are to be used only when emergencies involving the health, safety or welfare of the residents of the Commonwealth or downturns in the economy resulting in significant unanticipated revenue shortfalls cannot be dealt with through the normal budget process.
 Funds in the Budget Stabilization Reserve Fund may be appropriated only upon the recommendation of the Governor and the approval of a separate appropriation bill by a vote of two-thirds of the members of both houses of the General Assembly.
-However, Act 66 of 2006, provided the Secretary of the Budget with the option to transfer up to \$290 million from the Budget Stabilization Reserve Fund to the operating budget to cover certain state appropriations related to health care costs within the Department of Public Welfare.
-Such a transfer could be authorized by the Secretary of the Budget if sufficient funds to cover said health care costs were not sufficiently appropriated as part of the fiscal year 2007 budget.
-The Budget Secretary has not authorized a transfer from the Budget Stabilization Reserve Fund under the provisions of Act 66 of 2006 nor is he compelled to do so.
 Any funds appropriated from the Budget Stabilization Reserve Fund that are unspent are returned to the Budget Stabilization Reserve Fund.